open-telemetry/opentelemetry-java-examples/README.md

   - Note: this example requires having docker installed to run the example.
 - [Setting up the Zipkin exporter](zipkin)
-  - This module contains a fully-functional example of configuring the OpenTelemetry SDK to use a Jaeger exporter, and send some spans to a zipkin backend using the OpenTelemetry API.
+  - This module contains a fully-functional example of configuring the OpenTelemetry SDK to use a Zipkin exporter, and send some spans to a zipkin backend using the OpenTelemetry API.
   - Note: this example requires having docker installed to run the example.
 - [Configuring the Logging Exporters](logging)
   - This module contains a fully-functional example of configuring the OpenTelemetry SDK to use a